DKNY: Controversy

 In 2013, DKNY became embroiled in controversy over street photography it admitted it used in one of its stores, without permission, from the New York City street photographer Brandon Stanton, the creator of Humans of New York (HONY).
 After Stanton learned of the use of his photography, he publicly asked DKNY to donate $100,000 to the YMCA to help with summer programs.
 Amidst strong criticism on social media sites, DKNY apologized and donated $25,000 to the YMCA.
 Stanton then asked his followers on the HONY Facebook page to make up the difference to reach his initial goal of $100,000, which was reached on March 1, 2013.

-In July 2016, French luxury giant LVMH, which has owned Karan's company since 2001, even though she stayed on to run the brands—shelved her flagship line Donna Karan International shortly after she left in June 2015 and said it would "substantially increase its focus" on her DKNY brand, which revolutionized women's fashion in the '80s with Karan's "Seven Easy Pieces" concept of a wardrobe made up of a handful of interchangeable items.
-Today, she is looking to sell off its Donna Karan business, less than a year after the fashion designer stepped down from her namesake brand.
-LVMH is targeting a "single, specific American buyer" for both the DKNY and Donna Karan International businesses after several "months of disappointing performance" under its new designers Dao-Yi Chow and Maxwell Osbourne.
+In July 2016, French luxury giant LVMH shelved her flagship line Donna Karan International shortly after she left in June 2015 and said it would "substantially increase its focus" on her DKNY brand.
+LVMH reported targeting a "single, specific American buyer" for both the DKNY and Donna Karan International businesses after several "months of disappointing performance" under its new designers Dao-Yi Chow and Maxwell Osbourne.

-Since then, LVMH has successfully sold DKNY to the G-III Apparel Group in 2016 for $650 million.
+LVMH later sold DKNY to the G-III Apparel Group in 2016 for $650 million.